-It includes child-friendly character tokens and simple properties and locations to buy, like the zoo, game arcades, or cinemas.
+It includes child-friendly Peppa Pig character tokens and simple properties and locations to buy, like Peppa’s house, garden, and Potato city.

 Who’d have thought Monopoly could teach anything except how to screw your friends over?
 The Junior version can teach kids about partnerships, confidence, decision-making, and consequence.